pedro-dm-gomes/Human_Bodies_Dataset/README.md

 # Sythentic Human Bodies Dataset Creation

-To create the Sythenthic Bodies Dataset we followed the work form Irene et al from "Temporal Interpolation of Dynamic Point Clouds using Convolutional Neural Networks"
+To create the Synthetic Bodies Dataset we followed the work from Irene et al in "Temporal Interpolation of Dynamic Point Clouds using Convolutional Neural Networks"
-In case of any doubt you will find a diferent code to achive the similar data creation at https://github.com/jelmr/pc_temporal_interpolation
+In case of any doubt, you will find a different code to achive similar data creation at https://github.com/jelmr/pc_temporal_interpolation

 ### 1. Download the FBX files from Mixamo.

-### 2. We recomentd to organize the FBXs files with the following tree structure
+### 2. We recommend to organize the FBXs files with the following tree structure
 ```
 Datasets
 |-FBX